syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/icons.md

 {% endhighlight %}
 {% endtabs %}

+The output will be as follows.

 ![Load custom icon in Icon](./images/icons/icon-css.png)

 ## HTML attribute support

 You can add the additional HTML attributes to the Syncfusion ASP.NET Core Button using [HtmlAttributes](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Button.html#Syncfusion_EJ2_Buttons_Button_HtmlAttributes) property.
-All syncfusion ASP.NET Core components support HTML attribute.
+All syncfusion ASP.NET Core controls support HTML attribute.

 The following example shows the font size customization using `HtmlAttributes` directive.